leonplanken/robust-rail-evaluator/README.md

-# THIS REPOSITORY HAS BEEN MOVED TO https://github.com/AlgTUDelft/cTORS

 # Treinonderhoud- en -rangeersimulator (TORS)
 This implementation of TORS consists of a backend written in C++ (cTORS), and a front-end written in python (TORS).